-Our current policy states that “a teacher must be present and supervising a meeting at all times” (in other words, Learners should never be left alone).
-To comply with our policy, we’re sharing some guidance to help you monitor your classroom while it’s still live and you’re not on camera, such as during a scheduled break.
+Our current policy states that “a teacher must be present and supervising a meeting at all times” (in other words, learners should never be left alone).
+To help you comply with our policy, we’re sharing some guidance on how to monitor your classroom while it’s still live and you’re not on camera, such as during a scheduled break.
 We want classes to be fun and a comfortable learning environment for everyone, so we encourage scheduled breaks.
-But we also want to make sure that learners don’t interact with each other, unmonitored, during those times.
+But we also want to make sure that learners don’t interact with each other, unmonitored, during those times, for safety reasons.

-In addition to reviewing Zoom features, here are some pro tips to keep your classroom safe during your breaks:
+In addition to reviewing Zoom features, here are some pro tips to keep your protect learners in your virtual classroom during learning breaks:

-- DO turn off your live camera whenever you step away.
+- Turn off your live camera whenever you step away.

-- DO turn off all learners’ live-video camera feeds when you are away.
+- Turn off all learners’ live-video camera feeds when you step away.

-- DO remind learners that they may not share personal emails, addresses, phone numbers, gaming handles etc.
+- Remind learners that they may not share any personal information, including personal emails, addresses, phone numbers, gaming handles etc.

-- DO disable all chat functions when you step away.
+- Disable all chat functions when you step away.

-- DO be sure to verify each learner briefly on camera after each break; that means asking each learner to turn their video on at the beginning of your next session.
+- Be sure to verify each learner briefly on camera after each break; that means asking each learner to turn their video on at the beginning of your next session.

-- DO monitor classroom walls and discussion at regular intervals after you’ve been away.
+- Monitor classroom walls and discussion at regular intervals after you’ve been away.

-- DO be mindful of safety issues and proactive in safeguarding your classroom.
+- Be mindful of safety issues and proactive in safeguarding your classroom.

-- DO feel free to contact support or our safety team with any questions at any time.
+- Feel free to contact support or our safety team with any questions at any time.